About the Bear Mountain Trails Project

 The most significant of these construction efforts is on the Appalachian Trail, which has been re-routed numerous times on Bear Mountain since its founding in 1923 due to erosion caused from the trails 100,000+ hikers a year.
 This erosion on the A.T. was the catalyst for the conception of the Bear Mountain Trails Project.

-Work trips led by NYNJTC's on-staff trail builder/educator, trail construction manager, and AmeriCorps members involve a variety of tasks, such as: prepping work sites, quarrying and/or splitting stone, using an overhead highline to transport stone, creating crushed stone (with mash and sledge hammers), building crib walls, setting rock steps, and revegetation.
+Work trips led by NYNJTC's on-staff field managers, and AmeriCorps members involve a variety of tasks, such as: prepping work sites, quarrying and/or splitting stone, using an overhead highline to transport stone, creating crushed stone (with mash and sledge hammers), building crib walls, setting rock steps, and revegetation.

 Bear Mountain Trails Project in the Press